gwexploratoryaudits/brla_explore/R2Audits/Athena/README.md

 The folder Tables contains comparisons of first round sizes for Athena and R2 *BRAVO*, for some chosen states which we expect might perform ballot polling audits for the 2020 Presidential election.
 "R2 *BRAVO*" (*round-by-round BRAVO*) refers to the application of the *BRAVO* rule after drawing a round of ballots.

+BELOW WE PRESENT GRAPHS, AND, FOR PURPOSES OF EXPOSITION, MAKE AVAILABLE THE SCRIPTS WE USED TO GENERATE THE GRAPHS.
+THE SCRIPTS ARE NOT INTENDED TO BE ROBUST AND NO ERROR CHECKING IS PERFORMED; IT IS EXPECTED THAT THEY WILL BREAK IF YOU USE UNUSUAL PARAMETERS.
+THE SCRIPTS WERE WRITTEN ONLY FOR THE PURPOSE OF GENERATING THE GRAPHS.
+WHILE THEY CALL FUNCTIONS USED IN THE AUDITS, THE SCRIPTS THEMSELVES ARE NOT PART OF THE AUDIT CODE.

 ## The *Athena* Class of Audits

 *BRAVO* and *Bayesian* audits are designed for use as B2 audits: audits in which the decisions are taken after each ballot draw, *ballot-by-ballot*.
 Their stopping rules may be viewed as comparison tests of likelihood ratios or posterior probability ratios respectively.